Cecil Kelley criticality accident: The excursion

+Immediate consequences

-Kelley had been standing on a ladder looking at the contents of the mixing tank through a viewing window when the excursion event occurred.
-Two other technicians working within the laboratory witnessed a bright flash of blue light followed by the sound of a thud.
-The power burst either caused Kelley to collapse or knocked him off the ladder, and he had fallen to the ground.
+Kelley was standing on a ladder looking at the contents of the mixing tank through a viewing window when the excursion occurred.
+Two other technicians working in the laboratory witnessed a bright flash of blue light followed by a thud.
+The burst either caused Kelley to collapse or knocked him off the ladder, and he had fallen to the ground.
 He arose disoriented, and apparently switched the mixer off and then back on again before running out of the building.
-The other technicians found him there in the snow in a state of ataxia (uncoordinated muscle movement) and repeating the phrase, "I'm burning up!
+The other technicians found Kelley outdoors in a state of ataxia (uncoordinated muscle movement) and repeating the phrase, "I'm burning up!
 I'm burning up!"

-Because the possibility of an excursion taking place in a mixing tank had been considered to be virtually non-existent, the technicians decided that Kelley must have somehow been exposed to either alpha radiation, the acid bath, or both, and one of them took him to a chemical shower while the other switched off the mixer.
-Additional staff members arrived at the scene within minutes to find Kelley virtually unconscious.
+Because the possibility of an excursion in a mixing tank had been considered to be virtually non-existent, the technicians decided that Kelley must have somehow been exposed to either alpha radiation, the acid bath, or both, and one of them took him to a chemical shower while the other switched off the mixer.
+Other staff members arrived at the scene within minutes to find Kelley virtually unconscious.
 The bright pink color of his face indicated erythema (redness of the skin) brought on by cutaneous radiation syndrome.

 Any accident at Los Alamos involving a radioactive substance requires an immediate investigation by a team of radiation monitoring staff.
-Even before Kelley was taken to an emergency room, these staff members began an examination of the mixing room with radiation detectors capable of assessing the alpha radiation emitted by escaped plutonium.
-Alpha activity would have been widespread if any of the plutonium mixture had escaped from the tank, but none was found.
+Even before Kelley was taken to an emergency room, these staff members began examining the mixing room with radiation detectors capable of assessing the alpha radiation from escaped plutonium.
+Alpha activity would have been widespread if any of the plutonium mixture had escaped the tank, but none was found.
 Eighteen minutes later, the team began searching for gamma radiation, and were surprised to find intense gamma radiation near the mixing tank, on the order of tens of rads per hour.
-Such intense gamma radiation could only be produced by significant amounts of fission product; this, combined with the otherwise inexplicable flash of light reported by the other two technicians, was sufficient to confirm that a criticality accident had occurred.
+Such intense gamma radiation could only be produced by significant amounts of fission product; this, plus the otherwise inexplicable flash of light reported by the other two technicians, confirmed that a criticality accident had occurred.